Naojen/SNOMED-Coding/README.md

 Note: The download links are valid for 24 hours and have a limited number of downloads.
 If you encounter errors such as 403: Forbidden, re-request a fresh link from Meta.

 ### Setting Up the Docker Container
-Once the models are downloaded, you can proceed with setting up a **Docker container for PRW**.
+Once the models are downloaded, you can proceed with setting up a **Docker container for PRAISE**.
 The `Dockerfile` is provided in: PRW_Meta/Dockerfile

 ### Managing Model Files Efficiently